Your Best Metrics for Monitoring and Forecasting Cash Flow

-The following tools can help you monitor and forecast cash flow so you can maintain a supply of working capital.
+Fortunately, there are ways your business can anticipate and adapt to changes in the amount of cash flowing in and out of your organization.
+The following tools can help you monitor and forecast cash flow so you can maintain a healthy supply of working capital.

 Your cash flow statement includes cash flow related to operations, cash flow related to assets and cash flow related to investments.
 Of the three, the most important metric for monitoring cash flow is the operating cash flow statement.

-Your overall cash flow may be positive, but if that cash flow comes from your investment activities or from taking out business loans rather from than your core business activities, your business may not be sustainable.
+Your overall cash flow may be positive, but if that cash comes from your investment activities or from taking out business loans rather than from your core business activities, your business may not be sustainable.

-The operating cash flow statement focuses on cash involved in operating your business.
+The operating cash flow statement focuses on the cash involved in operating your business.

 You can determine the operating cash flow ratio this way: